-Market risk is the risk that changes in market prices, such as interest rates and foreign exchange rates will affect the entity's income or the value of its holdings of financial instruments.
+Market risk is the risk that changes in components of market prices, such as interest rates, credit spreads and currency risk, will affect the entity's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return on risk.

-Interest risk
+a) Interest risk